FlyHuman/lsg-course/partB.md

 > **_Food for brain:_**
 >
-> * Can you think of (and sketch) the steps that you would need to follow to create your own job script?
+> * Think of a program you are currently running for your research, and imagine that all software is already installed and accessible to you somewhere in the cluster.
+Can you sketch the steps that you would need to follow to create your own job script?
 * Play around, submit few jobs and try to adapt your own programs.